• Home

 • Combine the beef, chorizo, egg, garlic, rice, cilantro, cumin, oregano, salt and pepper in a large bowl.

 • Roll the mixture in your hands to form a ball that is about 1 ounce.
 This should be about 1.25 to 1.5 inches in diameter.
 This will yield about 20 meatballs.
-I like to use a 1 Tbsp cookie scooper.
+I like to use a 1 tablespoon cookie scooper.

 • Set the meatballs aside on a tray.
 You can brown them in a pan on medium heat or drop them in the soup broth raw.